Taking succor in gold is a tried and tested way in crisis

 Given the threat posed by the Covid-19 pandemic, the gold asset class may continue to fare well as there is always a flight to safety in such situations.

-We list the gold ETFs in India, sorted according to decreasing one-year returns.
+We list the gold ETFs in India, according to market capitalisation.

 The difference in returns between the gold ETFs are low due to the fact that they track the price of the same physical gold.
 The small differences are due to tracking error .